timothy7walker/NBA-s-Top-Scorers/readme.txt

 Other more advance ways to view the project:

-Jupiter Notebook to view .ipynb files.
+Install Jupiter Notebook to view .ipynb files.
 Go to https://jupyter.org/install:
 Jupyter Notebook
 Install the classic Jupyter Notebook with: